cap-js/docs/guides/data-privacy/audit-logging.md

 ### Behind the Scenes...

-The generic audit logging implementation does the following:
+The generic audit logging implementation does the following for all [defined services](../providing-services#service-definitions):

 - Intercept all write operations potentially involving personal data.
 - Intercept all read operations potentially involving sensitive data.